NBISweden/module-organising-data-dm-practices/_episodes/001-keeping-records.md

 - Sufficient information so that someone can understand what has been done without having to ask others
 - Described mistakes so they can be avoided in future applications of the protocol

-While the protocol is a confirmed recipe for making research data in an experiment, some information surrounding the experiment is good to keep separate records on, in a lab notebook.
-The notebook is your place for notes and comments on the protocol.
+While the protocol is a confirmed recipe for generating research data in an experiment, some information surrounding the experiment is also worth keeping separate records of, in a lab notebook.
+The notebook is your designated space for recording notes and comments on the protocol.
 In addition to being kept well-organised and accurate, a lab notebook can include the following:

 - Relevant details on what you did in the lab, when, and how
 - Your name and affiliation
-- What project the experiment is part of
+- What project is the experiment part of
 - Information on lot and batch numbers for used consumables (e.g. reagents and chemicals)
 - Information on what metadata is collected for each data type collected
 - What happened and what did not happen